mrmatthews970/randomwalk/README.md

 # randomwalk
-Code for random walk optimized with just-in-time compilation for extreme efficiency.
+Code for random walk implementation optimized with just-in-time compilation for extreme efficiency.